Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

 This indicates that $\td^Y$ arises as limit case if movements within the space $X$ become prohibitively expensive, such that all transport eventually withdraws to the fibers $\{x\}\times Y$ for $x\in X$.
-The following result, which is proved in Appendix~\ref{app:proofs}, confirms that this intuition is accurate. \begin{theorem}{marginal transport dependency as limit}{marginal-transport-dependence} Let $X$ and $Y$ be Polish spaces.
+The following result confirms this intuition to be accurate. \begin{theorem}{marginal transport dependency as limit}{marginal-transport-dependence} Let $X$ and $Y$ be Polish spaces.
 For $\alpha > 0$, let $c_\alpha$ be a cost function on $X\times Y$ that satisfies

 where $c_Y$ is a continuous cost function on $Y$ and $c_X$ a positive cost function on $X$.
 Then, for any $\gamma\in\PP(X\times Y)$,

 \end{theorem}